Part 4: Appendices¶

 ..

-as sometimes data and sometimes control-flow is the
+Using result as sometimes data and sometimes control-flow is the

 main reason to bend the guidelines about which syntax module to

 open.
-E.g., if your function returns (_, _) result Lwt.t
+E.g., if your function returns (_, _) result Lwt.t but the

-is data returned by the function rather than control-flow
+result is data returned by the function rather than control-flow

-used within the function, then you should open Lwt_syntax
+used within the function, then you should open Lwt_syntax (rather

-then Lwt_result_syntax
+then Lwt_result_syntax).

 As a significant aside, note that in OCaml you can also use exceptions

-for control-flow (with raise
+for control-flow (with raise and try-with and

-) and as data (the type exn
+match-with-exception) and as data (the type exn is an

 extensible variant data-type).